Reviewing U.S. Global Investors Inc. (GROW)'s and Victory Capital Holdings Inc. (NASDAQ:VCTR)'s results | New Business Observer

-Since U.S. Global Investors Inc. (NASDAQ:GROW) and Victory Capital Holdings Inc. (NASDAQ:VCTR) are part of the Asset Management industry, they are influenced by compare.
-The influences particularly affect the analyst recommendations, profitability, risk, institutional ownership, dividends, earnings and valuation of both companies.
+U.S. Global Investors Inc. (NASDAQ:GROW) and Victory Capital Holdings Inc. (NASDAQ:VCTR) are two firms in the Asset Management that compete against each other.
+Below is a comparison of their analyst recommendations, profitability, risk, dividends, institutional ownership, earnings and valuation.

 Valuation & Earnings